esplito/coding-notes/testing-accessibility/5-coding-accessible-interactions-and-mechanics/notes.md

 	- "Whenever you’re building a web application, it’s helpful to follow patterns." - Marcy
 	- "... a wealth of information about the conventions behind the most common controls used in web development.
 Each of the patterns they outline include a description of expected keyboard interactions." - Marcy
 	- When building custom components compare it to [the list of patterns](https://www.w3.org/WAI/ARIA/apg/patterns/)
+		- 🚨 It is not production-ready patterns.
+You have to test them too! 🚨

 ## Section 3 - Focus Management